 Adulting (v): to do grown-up things and hold responsibilities such as, a 9-5 job, a mortgage/rent, a car payment, or anything else that makes one think of grown-ups.

 You can probably ask 20 people what they feel constitutes being an adult and each of them would give you different answers.
-I’m speaking from experience here, over the years I’ve asked close friends what they felt constitute being an adult.
-Women often felt they were the adult in the relationship they were in while some male felt being an adult was a state of mind.
-Others thought that being an adult had nothing to do with age, it had to do with maturity.
+I’m speaking from experience here, over the years I’ve asked close friends what they felt constitutes being an adult.
+The women I asked often felt they were the adult in the relationship they were in, because they were the responsible person in that relationship, making them the adult in the relationship.
+While some male felt being an adult to have grown up and become a man!
+Others felt that being an adult had nothing to do with age, it had to do with your level of maturity.
+Who’s right and who’s wrong?

 Well here are my top 10 characteristics of what I feel reflects being an adult.